bsmth/content/files/en-us/web/svg/reference/attribute/dominant-baseline/index.md

 ---
-title: dominant-baseline
+title: SVG dominant-baseline attribute
+short-title: dominant-baseline
 slug: Web/SVG/Reference/Attribute/dominant-baseline
 page-type: svg-attribute
 browser-compat: svg.global_attributes.dominant-baseline
 sidebar: svgref
 ---

-The **`dominant-baseline`** attribute specifies the dominant baseline, which is the baseline used to align the box's text and inline-level contents.
+The SVG **`dominant-baseline`** attribute specifies the dominant baseline, which is the baseline used to align the box's text and inline-level contents.
 It also indicates the default alignment baseline of any boxes participating in baseline alignment in the box's alignment context.

 It is used to determine or re-determine a scaled-baseline-table.
 A scaled-baseline-table is a compound value with three components: